How to make the most delicious passion fruit and vanilla cream filling for giant raspberry macarons. An egg yolk recipe for macaron lovers.

 Truth be told, I ran out of passion fruits as I thought two would be enough.
 But after tasting the cream, I felt it needed another passion fruit for that extra fruity punch.
 So instead I added some extra passion fruit purée as an emergency back-up.
 I use an excellent passion fruit purée from Monin.

 Speaking of passion fruit, have you tried the passion fruit and lemon meringue tartlet recipe from Teatime in Paris yet?
-My lovely friend, Christina, of Christina's Cucina has just made them and posted the sample recipe!
+My lovely friend, Christina, of Christina's Cucina has made a sample recipe!

 Passion Fruit Cream Filling for Giant Macarons